UX-Decoder/Semantic-SAM/README.md

 python train_net.py --eval_only --resume --num-gpus $n --config-file configs/semantic_sam_only_sa-1b_swinT.yaml COCO.TEST.BATCH_SIZE_TOTAL=$n  MODEL.WEIGHTS=/path/to/weights
 ```
 ### Training
 We currently release the code of training on SA-1B only.
+Complete training with semantics will be released later.
 `$n` is the number of gpus you use
-before running the training code, you need to specify your training data of SA-1B
+before running the training code, you need to specify your training data of SA-1B.
 ```shell
 export SAM_DATASET=/pth/to/dataset
 export SAM_DATASET_START=$start
 export SAM_DATASET_END=$end
 ```
-We convert SA-1B data into 100 tsv. `start`(int, 0-99) is the start of your SA-1B data index and `end`(int, 0-99) is the end of your data index.
+We convert SA-1B data into 100 tsv files. `start`(int, 0-99) is the start of your SA-1B data index and `end`(int, 0-99) is the end of your data index.
 If you are not using the tsv data formats, you can refer to this [json registration for SAM](datasets/registration/register_sam_json.py) for a reference.

 For SwinL backbone
 ```shell
 python train_net.py --resume --num-gpus $n  --config-file configs/semantic_sam_only_sa-1b_swinL.yaml COCO.TEST.BATCH_SIZE_TOTAL=$n  SAM.TEST.BATCH_SIZE_TOTAL=$n  SAM.TRAIN.BATCH_SIZE_TOTAL=$n MODEL.WEIGHTS=/path/to/weights